Element-Research/dpnn/README.md

 std = 0.1 -- Std deviation of normal distribution with mean zero for noise. module = nn.PCAColorTransform(inputChannels, eigenVectors, eigenValues, std)
 ```
 This module performs a data augmentation using Principal Component analysis of pixel values.
 When in training mode, mulitples of principal components are added to input image pixels.
-Magnitude of values added (noise) is dependent upon the corresponding eigen value and `std` value provided (default 0.1).
+Magnitude of values added (noise) is dependent upon the corresponding eigen value and random value sampled from a Gaussian distribution with mean zero and `std` (default 0.1) standard deviation.
 This technique was used in the famous [AlexNet](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf) paper.

 <a name = 'nn.OneHot'></a>
 ## OneHot ##